hyoungjoojin/notes/content/database-systems/operator-execution/_index.md

 ## Join

-Join operations are used to combine tuples from two relations based on a join condition.
+Join operations are used to combine tuples from two or more relations based on a join condition.

-Although there are many variations of join operations, the most commmon algorithm is based on a binary inner equi-join operation.
+The basic form of a join algorithm is a binary inner equi-join operation.
 This algorithm can be modified to support other join operations.
-Multi-way joins, which joins more than two relations at a time, are typically hard to implement efficiently and therefore not commonly used in practice.
+Non-equivalence joins can be supported by modifying the base algorithm and comparison methods.
-There are algorithms like the worst-case optimal join that can perform multi-way joins efficiently in some cases,
+Multi-way joins require specialized algorithms like the worst-case optimal join, and are typically not supported by database systems.
 Cross products are rarely used in practice, but even if they are used, they have no optimized algorithm since they are simply a nested loop over both relations.